-- 3.11 The term "soundness" relates to the requirement in the Government's Planning Policy Statement 12: Local Spatial Planning, that in order for a Core Strategy to be sound, it must be:

-- Justified

-- o founded on a robust and credible evidence base,

-- the most appropriate strategy when considered against the reasonable alternatives

-- Effective

-- o deliverable,
+- o deliverable.

 - o flexible.

 - o able to be monitored, and

 - Consistent with National Policy

-- 3.12 Prior to the commencement of the examination into the Core Strategy, the Inspector will determine which matters he or she wishes to be discussed.
+- 3.11 Prior to the commencement of the examination into the Core Strategy, the Inspector will determine which matters he or she wishes to be discussed.
 The examination will take place as a series of informal round table sessions, where the Council and interested parties will respond to questions posed by the Planning Inspector.
 Interested parties who submitted representations will also have an opportunity to ask questions of the Council.
 From the experience of recent Core Strategy examinations in other local authorities, it is expected that the examination will last for no more than 2-3 weeks, with the Inspector only sitting for three days each week to allow him/her to prepare accordingly.

-- 3.13 During the examination, it may be the case that matters of disagreement between the Council and interested parties may be capable of being resolved through wording changes to the Core Strategy.
+- 3.12 During the examination, it may be the case that matters of disagreement between the Council and interested parties may be capable of being resolved through wording changes to the Core Strategy.
 Therefore, it is one of the recommendations of this report that delegated authority be granted to allow officers to enter into such discussions with parties at the examination, in order to resolve matters of disagreement.
 Such discussions will be held before the Planning Inspector who will provide independent scrutiny and advice to any such discussions and potential wording changes.